Agent Orange: Australia

 In 2008, Australian researcher Jean Williams claimed that cancer rates in Innisfail, Queensland, were 10 times higher than the state average because of secret testing of Agent Orange by the Australian military scientists during the Vietnam War.
 Williams, who had won the Order of Australia medal for her research on the effects of chemicals on U.S. war veterans, based her allegations on Australian government reports found in the Australian War Memorial's archives.
 A former soldier, Ted Bosworth, backed up the claims, saying that he had been involved in the secret testing.
-Neither Williams nor Bosworth have produced verifiable evidence to support their claims.
+Neither Williams nor Bosworth has produced verifiable evidence to support their claims.
 The Queensland health department determined that cancer rates in Innisfail were no higher than those in other parts of the state.

 Canada

 The U.S. military, with the permission of the Canadian government, tested herbicides, including Agent Orange, in the forests near Canadian Forces Base Gagetown in New Brunswick.
 In 2007, the government of Canada offered a one-time ex gratia payment of $20,000 as compensation for Agent Orange exposure at CFB Gagetown.
 On July 12, 2005, Merchant Law Group, on behalf of over 1,100 Canadian veterans and civilians who were living in and around CFB Gagetown, filed a lawsuit to pursue class action litigation concerning Agent Orange and Agent Purple with the Federal Court of Canada.
 On August 4, 2009, the case was rejected by the court, citing lack of evidence.

 In 2007, the Canadian government announced that a research and fact-finding program initiated in 2005 had found the base was safe.
+A legislative commission in the State of Maine found in 2024 that the Canadian investigation was "incorrect, biased, and based upon, in some cases, incomplete data and poor study design—at times exacerbated by the rapid period in which these reports were required to be conducted and issued."

 On February 17, 2011, the Toronto Star revealed that Agent Orange had been employed to clear extensive plots of Crown land in Northern Ontario.
 The Toronto Star reported that, "records from the 1950s, 1960s and 1970s show forestry workers, often students and junior rangers, spent weeks at a time as human markers holding red, helium-filled balloons on fishing lines while low-flying planes sprayed toxic herbicides including an infamous chemical mixture known as Agent Orange on the brush and the boys below."
 In response to the Toronto Star article, the Ontario provincial government launched a probe into the use of Agent Orange.